Mark Goldie

-Mark Goldie FRHistS is an English historian and Professor of Intellectual History at Churchill College, Cambridge.
+Mark Goldie FRHistS is an English historian and Emeritus Professor of Intellectual History at Churchill College, Cambridge.
 He has written on the English political theorist John Locke and is a member of the Early Modern History and Political Thought and Intellectual History subject groups at the Faculty of History in Cambridge.

-He was educated at the University of Sussex and obtained his PhD from Cambridge.
-In 1979 he was appointed college lecturer and a university lecturer in 1993.
+He was educated at the University of Sussex and obtained his PhD from Corpus Christi College, Cambridge.
+In 1979 he was appointed college lecturer at Churchill College and a university lecturer in 1993.
 He is a Fellow of the Royal Historical Society.
+Upon his retirement in 2019 he became an honorary professor of history at the University of Sussex.

+Personal life

+Goldie is married to fellow historian Clare Jackson, who was once his doctoral student.